Jadhusan-S/Windows-10-Configration/README.md

-# Windows-11-Administration
+# Windows-Server-Client-Administration
-Windows 11 Server-client Administrations To the Community
+Windows Server-Client Administrations To the Community